SergeyKanzhelev/apmtips/source/_posts/2014-12-01-telemetry-initializers.markdown

     }
 }
 ```
-Then you need to register your telemetry initializer.
-You have two options - ApplicationInsights.config file:
+You then need to register your telemetry initializer using one of the following two options:
+Adding it to ApplicationInsights.config file:
 ``` xml
 <TelemetryInitializers>
   <Add Type="ApmTips.Tools.ExtendedIDTelemetryInitializer, ApmTips.Tools" />